Netabolics/model/README.md

 ## Overview

 We constructed a human biological network (directed hypergraph) through semi-automated extraction and manual curation from public and proprietary data sources.
 The network currently contains 3.4M edges and 1.1M nodes (species + reaction nodes; see table below).
-Due to its size, full visualization is impractical; instead, we show representative nearest-neighbor subnetworks (up to distance $d=2$ species nodes; edges partially shown).
+Due to its size, full visualization is impractical; instead, we show representative nearest-neighbor subnetworks centered on selected target genes (up to distance $d=2$ species nodes; edges partially shown).

 ![Subnetwork example](./nn_example.svg)